spences10/blog.scottspence.me/posts/2018/2018-12-31-react-context-api/index.md

 So in summary:

 - Scaffold out basic CreateReact App
-- Use styled components for styling
+- Use `styled-components` 💅 for styling
 - Add themes to switch between with the React Context API
 - Use the React Context API!